Abizern/hblog/notes/cocoa-coding-conventions.markdown

 ---
 title: Cocoa Coding Conventions
 description: Consistent code is more readable.
-This is so I can remember what I've decided on.
+These are my choices, feel free to use them or adapt them to your own style.
 ---

 ## Purpose